May Night Skies

 Noteworthy Sky Events

-● April 25-29: Saturn and Venus close together in the pre-dawn sky
+● May 22-23: thin crescent moon very close to Saturn and Venus in pre-dawn eastern sky

 Some website resources for sky charts, weekly sky events, and more information: